Ulmas Mirsaidov: Biography

 Mirsaidov was born in Ura-Tyube, Tajik SSR.
-In 1967, he graduated with honours from Moscow D.I.Mendeleev Chemical and Technological Institute and was assigned to a job in Tajik Polytechnic Institute and appointed to a position of assistant at Chemical technology chair.

-In 1970, he entered to the post graduate courses in I.S.Kurnakov Institute of General and Inorganic Chemistry under USSR AS and in 1973 he defended a PhD thesis.
+In 1967, he graduated with honours from Moscow D.I.Mendeleev Chemical and Technological Institute and was assigned to a job in the Tajik Polytechnic Institute and appointed to a position of assistant at the Chemical technology chair.
+In 1970, he entered a post graduate course at the I. S. Kurnakov Institute of General and Inorganic Chemistry under USSR AS, and in 1973 he defended a PhD thesis.

 Career

-Starting 1973 he worked in V. I. Nikitin Institute of Chemistry. under AS RT.
-From 1988 till 2003, he was a director of this Institute.
+Starting in 1973 he worked in the V. I. Nikitin Institute of Chemistry. under AS RT.
+From 1988 till 2003, he was a director of this institute.
 The following degrees and titles were awarded: Senior staff scientist on specialty inorganic chemistry 1975, doctor of chemical sciences 1985, professor 1988, corresponding member of the AS 1987, academician of the AS RT 1993.
-In 1995 he was elected as a president of the AS RT and held this position till February 2005.
-Currently he is working as a Director of Nuclear and Radiation Safety Agency under AS RT.
+In 1995 he was elected as a president of the AS RT and held this position till 2005.
+He now works as a Director of Nuclear and Radiation Safety Agency under AS RT.

 Scientific articles

-Academician Mirsaidov Ulmas Mirsaidovich is the author of 450 scientific articles, 15 monographs, 75 inventor's certificates and patents.
+Mirsaidov is the author of 450 scientific articles, 15 monographs, 75 inventor's certificates and patents.
 Under his supervision, 9 doctors of sciences and more than 40 PhD dissertations were defended.
-He founded perfect scientific school of chemists in the country which has international importance.
-He is a great authority in the field of hydrogen compounds chemistry.
+He is an in the field of hydrogen compounds chemistry.
 For the first time in Tajikistan, he started systematic investigations in the field of lightweight metals hydrides and power-consuming substances chemistry.
 These investigations results made it possible to reveal and justify mechanism, behavior regularity and many reactions directivity.

-He is a great propagandist of science history.
-In his works Prezidenti AN Tajikistana, Sarvaroni fidokori ilm, Oni sostavlyayut slavu tajikskoi nauki and Ustodoni man, the well-known scientists' lives and activity of the country are described.
-U.M.Mirsaidov makes an example of his meetings with them, their characters, talents and desire, their professionalism.
+In his works Prezidenti AN Tajikistana, Sarvaroni fidokori ilm, Oni sostavlyayut slavu tajikskoi nauki and Ustodoni man, well-known scientists' lives are described.